imendezval/AnoDet_BottlePackaging/README.md

 5. [Contact](#contact)

 ## Overview
 The Bottle_AnoDet project is designed for real-time anomaly detection of live footage of a production chain located at the Hochschule Heilbronn laboratory, using an RTSP camera feed: a pre-trained model is loaded, frames are captured and preprocessed through region-of-interest cropping and masking, and real-time inference is then performed.
-A labeled image of the production chain can be seen below
+A labeled image of the production chain can be seen below:

 <div align="center">